-ESG is the ultimate in manufactured consent, an investment allocation thesis of evolutionary deceit worse than no plan at all.
-For ESG creates mere false-positives, and the no-plan option has at least the opportunistic propensity to produce many false-negatives.
+ESG is the ultimate in manufactured consent, an investment allocation thesis of evolutionary deceit worse than no plan.
+ESG creates mere false positives, and the no-plan option has at least the opportunistic propensity to produce many false negatives.

-You see, the fundamental precept of ESG, or Impact Investing, or Responsible Investing is sustainability, a concept that does not exist anywhere in the universe.
-Hence the rules and processes to quantify an investment as ESG are incompatible with how nature would appraise the value, for nature works based on renewal, not sustainability.
+The fundamental precept of ESG, Impact Investing, or Responsible Investing is sustainability, a concept that does not exist anywhere in the universe.
+Hence, the rules and processes to quantify an investment as ESG are incompatible with how nature would appraise the value, for nature works based on renewal, not sustainability.

 The evolution of any species is predicated on a process of renewal that ensures the species adapts to an ever-changing equilibrium with nature, with the species dependent on nature’s resources.
-Conversely, portraying the process of evolution is based on sustainability, expecting an instance of a species and its resources to existing forever, which is a false supposition hampering and delaying the species’ adaptability.
+Conversely, portraying the process of evolution as based on sustainability, expecting an instance of a species and its resources to exist forever, is a false supposition hampering and delaying the species’ adaptability.
 The same applies to companies as the assets serving the human species.

-So, indeed, ESG hinging on sustainability is a false promise that despite much rhetoric and trade-show pageantries of greenwashing, positivity in actuality slows down the process by which humanity adapts to nature.
+So, indeed, ESG hinging on sustainability is a false promise that, despite much rhetoric and trade-show pageantries of greenwashing, positivity slows down the process by which humanity adapts to nature.

 I have had three in-depth conversations about ESG this week, where the devotion to reason initially appeared as hopeless as administering medicine to the dead, were it not for nature’s truth – I dutifully explain – to be irrefutable and undeniable.

-Short of admitting ESG is an outright evolutionary placebo the brave asset managers, realizing a repeatable investment thesis is only as good as the systemic eradication of false-positives, defiantly utter: I get it, but is not any investment in nature a good thing?
+Short of admitting ESG is an outright evolutionary placebo the brave asset managers, realizing a repeatable investment thesis is only as good as the systemic eradication of false positives, defiantly utter: I get it, but is not any investment in nature a good thing?
 Can we not move from ESG to your plan?
-Can’t we just rely on the marketplace to determine whether ESG has validity?
+Can’t we rely on the marketplace to determine whether ESG has validity?

 Let me respond to each sputter in detail for the public good.